-From April to later summer, British farmers produce their very best field-grown rhubarb.
+While forced rhubarb is available from the beginning of the year, the field grown stuff tends to appear later, from April until later summer.
 The stems are big and bountiful with a tartness that works in everything from dramatic desserts to fruity sauces for roast meat.

-We've put together a selection of our favourite rhubarb recipes that showcase just how versatile the ingredient can be.
+We've pulled together a selection of our favourite rhubarb recipes that showcase just how versatile this pretty pink ingredient can be...

 Rhubarb crumble muffins

 These fluffy crumble-topped muffins stay moist with a little help from the fresh rhubarb inside.
-They’re perfect for lunch boxes or as a mid-afternoon treat, or simply warmed in the microwave with some delicious vanilla custard for an extra-quick pudding when those sugar cravings just won’t budge.
+They’re perfect for lunch boxes, as a mid-afternoon treat, or simply warmed in the microwave with some delicious vanilla custard for an extra-quick pudding when those sugar cravings just won’t budge.

 Griddled duck with rhubarb